Diagnostics

 Step 1: Open the DevTools window

-1. Click the Chrome menu in the toolbar and choose More Tools > Extensions.
+1. Select the Chrome menu in the toolbar, then select Extensions > Manage Extensions.

-3. In the details for 1Password, click “service worker” next to “Inspect views”.
+3. In the details for 1Password, select service worker next to “Inspect views”.
 You’ll see the DevTools window.

 The Chrome Extensions page with the numbers 1 to 3, indicating the location of each step